-Kakoli Roy is an Administrative Assistant in the Prison Reforms Programme.
+Kakoli Roy is a Senior Coordinator of the Prison Reforms Programme.
 At CHRI she provides programme support to the team members in its day-to-day functioning, including the organising of workshops, conferences, meetings, and other programme events, assisting with the filing of RTIs and building a database of contacts for the programme activities.
 Before joining CHRI, Kakoli has been working in the field of eradication of human trafficking for eight years at STOP (Stop Trafficking and Oppression of Children and Women), Delhi.
 She completed her Bachelor’s degree from the University of New Delhi.
 She likes to engage in voluntary work for the vulnerable women / children, travelling and gardening.
 She can be reached at firstname.lastname@example.org